XsLangley/CoCoS-AAAI2022/README.md

 - [x] trainers for each model (only for small datasets, such as Cora, Citeseer and Pubmed)
 - [ ] other utilizations
 - [ ] Clean up

+## Requirements

+- DGL v0.6 (or newer versions)
+- PyTorch v1.6 (or newer versions, but v1.10.
+There are some issues on v1.10 when loading the graph dataset.)